 Stress is one of the most destructive forces on health that we know of.
 There is much that goes into reducing and preventing it, including proper nutrition, exercise, and avoiding its causes as much as possible.
 However, natural remedies and foods can also help to reduce stress, much like they can depression.

-Orange oil has been used in traditional medicines such as Ayurveda for this effect, and research has shown that it has measurable anti-stress actions (^).
+Traditional medicines such as Ayurveda use orange oil for this effect, and research has shown that it has measurable anti-stress actions (^).
 This is in part due to its therapeutic and anti-inflammatory effects on the nervous system.

-Supports Gall Bladder Health and Reduces Heartburn and Gastroesophageal Reflux
+Supports Gall Bladder Health and Reduces Heartburn & Gastroesophageal Reflux

 Limonene has another surprising benefits here.
 It helps to dissolve gallstones, and at the same time has properties which help to cleanse the gall bladder of fat buildup.

 It also helps to neutralise gastric acid and encourage normal digestive muscle activity.
 For this reason, it is often claimed to help with acid reflux and thus heartburn and gastroesophageal reflux (GERD) (^), and there are many attestations to these benefits that can be found online.